Table of Contents for this CV

 Peer-Reviewed Journal Articles and Book Chapters

-- (In Process) Sorensen-Unruh, C. (2019).
+- Sorensen-Unruh, C. (2020).
 A STEM Ungrading Case Study: A Reflection on First-time Implementation in Organic Chemistry II.
 In S. Blum (Ed.)
-Ungrading: Rewarded by Learning (pp. 139-155).
-Morgantown, WV: West Virginia University Press.
+Ungrading: Why Rating Students Undermines Learning (and what to do instead) (pp. 139-155).
+Morgantown, WV: West Virginia University Press. https://wvupressonline.com/node/844

 - Sorensen-Unruh, C. (2018).
 A Reflective Teaching Evolution: Using Social Media for Teaching Reflection and Student Engagement.
 In C. Sorensen-Unruh & T. Gupta (Eds.), ACS Symposium Series (Vol. 1274, pp. 35–59).
 Washington, DC: American Chemical Society. https://doi.org/10.1021/bk-2018-1274.ch003